thingsboard/thingsboard.github.io/docs/reference/lwm2m-api.md

             ```ruby
             Thingsboard:
-            - use the {Key Name} "value" as parameter to display the resource values in the attributes or telemetry section as a [key].
+            - uses the {Key Name} "value" as parameter to display the resource values in the attributes or telemetry section as a [key].
-              By default, this is the name of the resource, in Camel format.
+              By default, this is the name of the resource, in camelcase format.

             You can change the {Key Name} "value" to your own.
             ```